-Immediate Telephone Support:
+Immediate Telephone Support in US:

 If you or someone you know needs immediate help in the U.S., call the line for hope to talk to someone live in your local area.
 They can listen to you and direct you to local resources if further assistance is needed.
 If someone has talked to you about suicide, and you believe they are currently a threat to themselves or someone else but won’t take your help, call 911.